 It was a part-time job.
 I usually worked a few evenings after school and then Friday or Saturday night.
 It wasn’t too demanding, but it gave me some much-needed spending money.

 The problem was that I thought the job was about me.
-My employer (rightly) thought it was about him and the restaurant.
+My employer thought it was about the restaurant.
 In the end, I became more trouble than I was worth, so he canned me.